Juno (song): Live performances

-"Juno" appears on the set list for Carpenter's 2024–2025 concert tour, the Short n' Sweet Tour.
+"Juno" appears on the set list for Carpenter's 2024–2025 concert tour, the Short n' Sweet Tour and her 2026 festival performances.
 Before performing the song, she passes pink handcuffs to an audience member, with an "under arrest for being too hot" alert being displayed on the screen.
 The people chosen have included Millie Bobby Brown, Rachel Sennott, Declan McKenna, Marcello Hernández, Margaret Qualley, Clairo, and Ayo Edebiri.
+In her 2026 headlining performances at Coachella, she had Will Ferrell and Terry Crews appear onstage prior to "Juno"'s performance, instead of having an "arrest".
 While singing its lyric about exploring different sexual positions, "have you ever tried this one?", Carpenter teases new sexual positions at every show, which included reverse cowgirl, splits, spooning, and motorboating among others.
 At one tour date, Carpenter changed the word "baby" to "Barry" in its lyrics as a reference to her then-partner Barry Keoghan: "I hear you knocking, Barry, come on up."

 Credits and personnel

 Credits are adapted from the liner notes of Short n' Sweet.